 (2) The investigation shall consist of a background check as allowed under the Washington State Criminal Records Privacy Act, RCW 10.97.050; the Washington state patrol criminal identification system under RCW 43.43.832 through 43.43.834, and the Federal Bureau of Investigation.
 The background check shall include a fingerprint check using a complete Washington state criminal identification fingerprint card.

-(3) The director may waive the requirement for a background check if the contractor or service provider has been cleared in a background check within the previous two years.
+(3) The director may waive the requirement for a background check if the contractor, vendor, or service provider has been cleared in a background check within the previous two years.

-(4) When necessary, the director may engage a service provider or contractor on a conditional basis, pending completion of the background check.
+(4) When necessary, the director may engage a service provider, vendor, or contractor on a conditional basis, pending completion of the background check.

 (7) The office of the director shall maintain confidential records of all background check information.
 Such information shall be limited to only those individuals processing the information within the department.